Yugoslavism: Violence in service of ideology

 Interior minister Milorad Drašković cancelled the KPJ victory in the 1920 Belgrade city election, prompting the communist terrorist group Crvena Pravda to assassinate him.
 In turn, this led to the outlawing of the KPJ and the enactment of legislation allowing the government to prosecute political opponents.

 The regime organised paramilitary forces outside the legal framework.
 The royal administrator for Croatia established the Organization of Yugoslav Nationalists (ORJUNA) in Split in 1921.
-Funded through the provincial government, it operated under the protection of a DS faction loyal to Pribičević.
+Funded through the provincial government, it operated under the protection of a DS faction loyal to Pribićević.
 Its purpose was to carry out extralegal actions against communists, Croatian separatists, and other real or perceived enemies of the state, including federalists, on behalf of the regime.
-By 1925, ORJUNA Action Groups had 10,000 members, and supplied with weapons by the White Hand organisation – a Black Hand splinter group with military ties.
+By 1925, ORJUNA Action Groups had 10,000 members and were supplied with weapons by the White Hand organisation – a Black Hand splinter group with military ties.
 ORJUNA was an openly terrorist group advocating unitarism and a dictatorship of Yugoslav nationalists, potentially under royal patronage, and abolishing parliamentarism.
 It had similarities with the Italian Fascist Blackshirts, including the glorification of violence.

 The Serbian National Youth (SRNAO) and the Croatian National Youth (HANAO) were formed in response.
 They employed similar methods of operation.
-The HANAO, established as a Croatian defence against the ORJUNA, and initially backed by the HSS, became the main opponent of the ORJUNA.
+The HANAO, established as a Croatian defence against the ORJUNA and initially backed by the HSS, became the main opponent of the ORJUNA.
 The NRS backed the SRNAO, who viewed the ORJUNA as being insufficiently Serbian.
 The officially sanctioned Chetnik organisation splintered in 1924 along the same ideological lines which separated the ORJUNA from the SRNAO.
-Until that point, the Chetnik movement was under the influence of DS and the party was imposing Yugoslavist ideology.
+Until that point, the Chetnik movement was under the influence of DS, and the party was imposing Yugoslavist ideology.
 Following the NRS electoral victory over the DS in 1925, NRS's Puniša Račić became the dominant figure in the movement and went on to reverse its ideological course.
 That meant that Serbian identity, instead of the Yugoslav nation, was to assimilate other ethnic identities.
 Chetnik units pursued this aim by terrorising Croat and Muslim villages in Croatia and Bosnia.